-501-502.
-ADVANCED CALCULUS.
+501-502, ADVANCED CALCULUS.
 Throughout the year.
 Credit three hours a term.
 Prerequisite, Mathematics 183.
 First term prerequisite to second.
 T Th S 11.
-Miss CHANEY.
+Mr. SCHREIBER.

 For graduate students and qualified undergraduates.
 A careful study of limits, continuity, derivatives, and Riemann integrals.
 Functions of several variables.
 Multiple and line integrals.
-Designed to furnish necessary preparation for advanced work in analysis and applied mathematics.
+The course is designed to furnish necessary preparation for advanced work in analysis and applied mathematics.
 Emphasis is placed on the logical development of the calculus, rather than on a wide range of formal applications.